 As you are aware, at HETTY we are bound by national directives and guidance issued by the Department of Education.
-Any change to the plans for reopening on the week beginning 2nd of September will be communicated to parents at the earliest opportunity via this web page, so do please keep checking back periodically.
+Any change to the plans for reopening during the first week of September will be communicated to parents at the earliest opportunity via email and/or this web page, so do please keep checking back periodically.

 Welcome to HETTY Preschool